What happens during LASIK treatment?

 Why choose LASIK?

-As well as the LASIK procedure, you may want to consider the advantages of Lenticule Extraction with ZEISS SMILE.
-As no flap is required, this procedure causes minimal disruption to the surface of the eye.
-Just like LASIK, ZEISS SMILE is considered to be very safe and effective, with a low rate of complications.
-Another alternative might be PRK, which might be suitable if you have thin corneas.
+As well as the LASIK procedure, you may want to consider the advantages of lenticule extraction with ZEISS SMILE or ZEISS SMILE pro.
+As no flap is required, this option causes minimal disruption to the surface of the eye.
+Just like LASIK, ZEISS SMILE and SMILE pro are considered to be proven and effective.
+PRK is another alternative which may be suitable if you have thin corneas.

 Depending on your eyes’ refractive error as well as your health, age and lifestyle, one procedure may be better suited to you than another.
 Your eye doctor will be able to advise you on your individual options.